n-b/Bicyclette/Cities.md

 ## CityBike (aka Clear Channel) 1
 The stations listing is only available on the webpage.
-The "official" webservices are basically useless because they won't give you the list of stations or the geolocation, so you have to rely on the webpage anyway.
+The "official" webservices are less useful because they won't give you the list of stations or the geolocation, so you have to rely on the webpage anyway.

 - **Caen**
 	* maps website: https://www.veol.caen.fr/localizaciones/localizaciones.php